ioBroker/ioBroker.admin/README.md

 **Let's encrypt works only from node.js version>=4.5**

+## Simple instance's settings page
+The user have the possibility to limit the access to the instance configuration dialog.
+For that the option "Allow access only to specific instances" must be activated.
+It could be found on the "Access to instances" tab.
+Additionally the allowed instances should be selected in the appeared configuration table.

+If this option is disabled, the simple configuration page could be accessed under http://IP:8081/configs.html

 ## Todo
 - move html tooltips to materialize tooltips
 - tiles for hosts (additionally to table - low prior)